justinian/jsix/docs/syscall_interface.rst

 .. jsix syscall interface.
 ..
-Automatically update from the definition files using cog!
+Automatically updated from the definition files using cog!

 .. [[[cog code generation
 .. from textwrap import indent